Winter Staycation Ideas in Glens Falls: Fun for the Whole Family

 For families who like to stay active but may have little ones who aren't ready to tackle a High Peak or nearby mountain, check out the Meadowbrook Preserve and Gurney Lane Recreation Area, both of which are in Queensbury.

 The Meadowbrook Preserve is a 44-acre park with a 1.5-mile trail system that includes interpretive, informative signs about local plants and other wildlife along the way.
-The 150-acre Gurney Lane Recreation Area has five trails ranging from 0.3 to 1.2 miles each.
-Both parks allow snowshoeing and cross-country skiing.
+The 150-acre Gurney Lane Recreation Area has five trails ranging from 0.3 to 1.2 miles each, and there's even a small hill for snow tubing!
+Speaking of which....

 Fly Down a Hill Snow Tubing at West Mountain, Crandall Park, or the Lake George Rec Center